frozenarc/react-abstract-table/README.md

 #### Example of `setState`

 Suppose we want to render only cell for some event occurred on that cell.
-We can do this way.
+We can do it this way.

 ```Javascript
 const renderTableCell = (rowIdx, colIdx, tableCell) => {